 Seventy-five voices will sing in the spring concert to be given Saturday evening, April 22, at the Masonic Temple by the Forest Hills Choral Club.
-This program will mark the close of the first year for organized effort in the uplift of musical standards in the field of choral singing in the community.
-Under the able and untiring direction of the conductor, Bruno Huhn, steady progress has been noticeable.
+This program will mark the close of the first year for organized effort in the uplift of musical standards in the field of choral singing in the Under the able and untiring direction of the community. conductor, Bruno Huhn, steady progress has been notice-

 The program will be of special interest.
-There will be four and five part choruses with the incidental solo parts taken by the talented local singers.
-John Palmer, of New York, will be heard in monologues, and from all reports these will be a great treat.
+There will be four and five part choruses with the incidental solo parts York, will be heard in monologues, and from all reports these will be a great treat.
 Miss Alice Shaw, of New York, has been engaged as accompanist for the chorus.
 Miss Shaw is also accompanist of the Rubenstein Choral Club and she has great musical ability.
 There will be other assisting artists.